 Master of Science in School Counseling

-The Master of Science in School Counseling program is designed primarily to provide students the theoretical knowledge and training to be certified as K-8, 7-12 or K-12 school counselors.
+The Master of Science in School Counseling program is designed primarily to provide students the theoretical knowledge and training to be certified as K-8 or 7-12 school counselors.
 Students are equipped with the skills, knowledge, experience and personal growth that empower them to pursue careers as school counselors.

 Candidates for the Master of School in Counseling degree will demonstrate knowledge and understanding of the following:

 - Psychological theories related to human growth and development and personality

 - The effects of human diversity on learning and development within the context of a global society and a diverse community of families

 - The principles of measurement and assessment, for both individual and group approaches